-The document presents the update, from European Exascale Software Initiative Experts, of the roadmap/vision and the recommendations for critical R&D challenges to be funded in order to develop efficient applications at Exascale computing.
+The document presents the vision, at the end of 2015, of the Exascale roadmap and the recommendations for critical R&D challenges to be funded by European Commission in order to develop efficient applications at Exascale computing.
+This vision is the fruit and conclusion of the work of more than 150 experts involved in the European Exascale Software Initiative EESI2.